 For example, you may be asked to practice stress management techniques, keep a journal, or take note of negative thought patterns or cognitive distortions.

-Online therapy, compared to face-to-face therapy, has a low adherence rate.
-(19)
+Online therapy, compared to face-to-face therapy, has a relatively low adherence rate.

-So if you lack the motivation to follow through in this way, e-counseling may not be the best option.
+So, if you lack the motivation to follow through in this way, e-counseling may not be a good option.

 Not Right for Everyone